A Superior Plywood

 Our finished baltic birch is prepared in the Northwestern United States using state-of-the-art UV finish facilities and processes.

-- Clear or Natural finish is achieved with multiple coats of a non-VOC 100% Solids UV cured finish
+- Clear or Natural finish is achieved with multiple coats of a non-VOC 100% Solids UV cured finish.
+The finish is a UV curable epoxy acrylate topcoat made for finishing plywood.

 The paint complies with all US regulations, and creates a clean, washable surface which, when taken care of, should last for many years.